Home > Skills > What Is Compound Annual Growth Rate (CAGR)?

 2. CAGR offers a rate of return over a specific period of time.
 So, if you use CAGR to compare two different investments, you must use the same time period for both calculations.

-3. CAGR gives a smoothed-out rate of return, so any inherent risks or volatility of an investment will not be shown.
+3. CAGR gives a smoothed out rate of return, so any inherent risks or volatility will not be represented.

 CAGR Formula

-The three key parts of the compound annual growth rate formula are: the chosen years, the value for both years, and the number of years in between.
-The formula for CAGR looks like this:
+The compound annual growth rate formula consists of: the chosen time frame (we’re using years), the investment’s value at both points or years, and the number of years in between.

 Components of CAGR Formula